 - Personal resilience: An anchor in the unknown (NHS – Our People) – work through this reflective guide that will encourage you to reconnect with your values and manage expectations.

-- Building Personal and Organisational Resilience (e-Learning for Health) – this session is aimed at more experienced/specialist users and explains why personal and organisational resilience are key components of the Children and Young People’s Improving Access to Psychological Therapies programme service transformation programme and how these concepts are central to building sustainable change.
-The benefits of understanding and supporting resilience across individual, team, organisation and community are described.
+- Building Personal and Organizational Resilience (e-Learning for Health) – this session is aimed at more experienced/specialist users and explains why personal and organizational resilience are key components of the Children and Young People’s Improving Access to Psychological Therapies programme service transformation programme and how these concepts are central to building sustainable change.
+The benefits of understanding and supporting resilience across individual, team, organization and community are described.

 - Practical wisdom and recovering the lost art of doing the right thing (NHS – Our People) – this 20-minute TED Talk by Barry Schwartz, we are challenged to think about how rules stifle innovation or individual thinking and the links between morals and team morale.